 Ms. Wilkes has over 25 years' experience in the HR field in the UK and Gibraltar where she has worked in a range of sectors including financial services, manufacturing and pharmaceutical.
-Ms. Wilkes became a Chartered member of the Chartered Institute of Personnel and Development ("CIPD") in 2011 and is currently Vice Chair of the Gibraltar CIPD branch.
+Ms. Wilkes became a Chartered member of the Chartered Institute of Personnel and Development in 2011 and is currently Chair of the Gibraltar CIPD branch.
 She joined Argus Insurance in 2015 and led on the project to obtain Corporate Chartered Insurers status for the company in 2016.
+Ms. Wilkes holds the International Compliance Association Advanced Certificate in Compliance.